 On-campus students seeking reinstatement should obtain a form from the Registrar's Office and then must obtain instructor approval for each class.
-They must prepay at the Business Office the estimated full amount of tuition, fees and books.
+They must prepay at the Bursar's Office the estimated full amount of tuition, fees and books.
 The signed form will be the receipt for payment must be presented in the Registrar's Office in order to receive a reinstatement application.
 Students must obtain instructor approval for each class before the application can be processed.
 The Bursar's Office will forward the payment receipt to the Registrar's Office for distance learning students.